Clarence Curry

-Clarence Curry (born December 7, 1981) is a former Arena football defensive specialist.
+Clarence Curry (born December 7, 1981) is an American former professional football defensive back.
 He was originally signed by the Arizona Cardinals of the National Football League.
 He played college football at Villanova.

-Curry also played for the Rhein Fire, Philadelphia Soul, Los Angeles Avengers, New Orleans VooDoo, Nashville Kats, and Mahoning Valley Thunder.
+Curry was also a member of the Rhein Fire, Philadelphia Soul, Los Angeles Avengers, New Orleans VooDoo, Nashville Kats, Albany Conquest, Mahoning Valley Thunder, Reading Express, and Lehigh Valley Steelhawks.

-High school years
+Early life

 Curry attended Parsippany High School in Parsippany-Troy Hills, New Jersey where he was a letterman in football, basketball, and track.
 In football, he was a Second-team All-County and Honorable mention All-Area selection.
 He was also named to the All-County and All-Area teams by the Daily Record, All-County by the Newark Star Ledger and All-State Group III.
 In track, as a senior, he was an All-Conference, All-Area, All-County, and All-Group III States selection.
 In basketball, he was an All-Conference, Second-team All-County and Honorable Mention All-Area selection.

-College years
+College career

 Curry attended Villanova University where he majored in communications and played with future Philadelphia Eagles Running back Brian Westbrook.
 As a freshman in 2000, Curry played mainly on Special teams, recorded six tackles on the season, he also blocked a punt and recovered it in the endzone for a touchdown against William & Mary.
 As a sophomore in 2001, he recorded 32 tackles, 10 passes broken up and two interceptions.
 As a junior in 2002, he recorded 38 total tackles, two interceptions, nine passes broken up, one fumble recovery and one tackle-for-loss.
 As a senior in 2003, he helped lead the school to the #1 ranked scoring defense and total defense in the conference and to the Division I-AA National Championship Semi-Finals.
 During his career, he also helped the school win two conference championships, he was also an All-Conference selection.

 Professional career

 National Football League

-Curry went unselected in the 2004 NFL Draft, however he was signed by the Arizona Cardinals as an undrafted free agent.
+Curry went unselected in the 2004 NFL draft, however he was signed by the Arizona Cardinals as an undrafted free agent.
 As a rookie in 2004, he played in one game for the Cardinals.
-Then in 2005 he was released on August 9, 2005 during preseason cuts.
+Then in 2005 he was released on August 9, 2005, during preseason cuts.